beacon-biosignals/Legolas.jl/docs/src/schema.md

 # Naming Conventions

 1. Include a namespace.
-For example, assuming the schema is defined in `Foo.jl`, `foo.automobile` is good, `automobile` is bad.
+For example, assuming the schema is defined in a package Foo.jl, `foo.automobile` is good, `automobile` is bad.
 2. Prefer singular over plural.
 For example, `foo.automobile` is good, `foo.automobiles` is bad.
 3. Don't overqualify the schema name; that's what the qualified schema identifier is for!
 For example, `bar.automobile@1>foo.automobile@1` is good, `baz.supercar@1>bar.automobile@1` is good, `bar.foo.automobile@1>foo.automobile@1` is bad, `baz.automobile.supercar@1>bar.automobile@1` is bad.
 4. When writing tables to files, use `*.<unqualified schema name>.arrow` as the file extension.
 For example, `filename.baz.supercar.arrow` is good, `filename.baz.supercar.bar.automobile.arrow` is bad, `baz.supercar.arrow` is bad.